hestela/lut-previewer/README.md

 # LUT Previewer

-A PyQt5 desktop app for previewing colour LUT files (.cube) applied to photos.
+A PyQt5 desktop app for previewing the effect of different LUT files (.cube) to your photos (RAW and non-RAW files supported).
 Load an image, add one or more LUTs, and compare results side by side using a draggable split view.
 Works in Linux and Windows.

 ![Split view with before/after comparison](screenshot.png)